Invoice items

 Each invoice item has a unit price associated with it.

-Note: if you have goods or services that have different unit prices for different customers or scenarios e.g. Room 2 has a regular unit price of £25 per hour, but £20 per hour for regular bookings of more than 4 hours, then you can either:
+Note: If you have goods or services that have different unit prices for different customers or scenarios (e.g. Room 2 has a regular unit price of £25 per hour, but £20 per hour for regular bookings of more than 4 hours), then you can either:

-• Create two invoice items for that resource, e.g. 'Room 2 (£25 per Hour)' and 'Room 2 (discount rate) (£20 per hour)'
+• create two separate invoice items for that resource, e.g. 'Room 2 (£25 per Hour)' and 'Room 2 (discount rate) (£20 per hour)'

-• Or, have one unit price for each resource, but apply an invoice discount.
+• or, have one unit price for each resource, but apply an invoice discount.

 Managing invoice items